vippsas/vipps-solutions/auth0/PaymentFlowAuth0.md

 ### Create a Management API Client

-To create and store a user you can use a Management API Client provided by the [Auth0 Management SDK](https://www.nuget.org/packages/Auth0.ManagementApi).
+To create and store a user, you can use a Management API Client provided by the [Auth0 Management SDK](https://www.nuget.org/packages/Auth0.ManagementApi).
 The parameters required are the Auth0 access token and the previously recorded Auth0 Domain.

 ```c#
 var managementApiClient = new ManagementApiClient(accessToken, "<AUTH_0_DOMAIN>");